spatie/pdf-to-text/README.md

     ->text();
 ```

-or as the second parameter to the `getText`-function:
+or as the second parameter to the `getText` static method:

 ```php
  \Spatie\PdfToText\Pdf::getText('book.pdf', '/custom/path/to/pdftotext');
 ```

 Sometimes you may want to use [pdftotext options](https://linux.die.net/man/1/pdftotext).
-To do so you can set them up using the `setOptions` method
+To do so you can set them up using the `setOptions` method.

 ```php
 $text = (new Pdf())